PedroPostiga/FEUP-LDTS-project/README.md

-## Implemented Features
+## Features

-    • Attacks - Diferent kind of attacks, each character have their own type of attack.
+    • Main Menu Screen - Simple but appealing menu screen when launching the game, which allows the user to choose between starting the game, the credits menu or exiting the application.
+If you want to quit mid game, you can press Q to go to the menu screen.
+    • Credits Menu Screen - Easy to access menu where all the game creators names are displayed.
+    • Game Over Screen - When the Gladiator's health reaches zero, it dies and the lose menu is displayed.
+If the Gladiator can survive all 5 waves of enemies, the win menu is displayed.
     • Enemies - Diferent type of enemies, behaving differently from one another.
+Each one having their own type of attack.
+    Being these attacks used automatically when an enemy is in range.
-    • Movement - Two types of movement, one random and one that chases the gladiator.
+    • Enemy Movement - Two types of movement, one random and one that chases the gladiator.

-## Planned Features

-    • Multiple Waves – The game features wave-based combat where different enemy types appear as the waves progress.
-    • Bosses - Along the game fight strong enemies at the end of a wave.
-    • Multiple Arenas - Along the game the gladiator should fight in different arenas.
+    • Gladiator Movement - The Gladiator can move using arrow keys.
+All the Gladiator's movement and attack animations change according to the Gladiator's current direction.
+    • Gladiator Attacks - The Gladiator has a close range attack, similar to the ones enemies have, but also has a long range attack, no one else have, that deals less damage.
+These attacks are used automatically too, when in range.
+    • Sprite Image Loader - Class that loads PNG images into the game and can then represent them pixel by pixel on the screen, using Lanterna.
+    This is used for the Gladiator, enemies, arena background and obstacles.
+    • Health - Gladiator has a health ammount, which is shown in the bottom right corner of the arena.
+The health decreases when the Gladiator is attacked by an enemy.
+    • Waves - The Gladiator has to survive 5 waves of enemies.
+After killing all enemies from 1 wave, the next one comes stronger with more enemies to fight, having ,since the 3rd wave, one more enemy type to fight.

 ## Design
 ### MVC